 Digital Customer Experience - modern concepts need Enterprise Architecture Management

-We are focusing on the customer and his requirements.
-Not a revolutionary approach - but this paradigm shift drives the current change in the automotive retail world.
-Personas and Customer Journeys: perfect tools to understand the expectations of customers across different markets.
-At the same time they form the basis for the definition of required features.
-However, the customer journey can only be realized if the features integrated throughout a flexible process.
-Afterwards the required frontend and backend functionalities are defined in detail.
+We focused on the customer and his requirements.
+Not a revolutionary approach - but this paradigm shift drove the current change in the automotive retail world.
+Personas and Customer Journeys were the perfect tools to understand the expectations of customers across different markets.
+At the same time, they formed the basis for the definition of required features.
+However, the customer journey could only be realized if the features integrated throughout a flexible process.
+Then, the required frontend and backend functionalities had to be defined in detail.
 Dependencies are crucial during the architecture development phase.
-In order to identify relevant functions, applications and projects, the features are mapped to business capabilties.
-Weaknesses in the current Business and IT landscape are analyzed effectively using a Business Support Matrix and Data Flow Diagram.
-On one hand, this helps identify functionalities without or with redundant IT support.
-On the other hand, Data Flow Diagrams highlight which interfaces have to be adapted, retired or implemented.
-Finally, a transformation roadmap sets the starting point for an agile implementation.
+To identify relevant functions, applications and projects, the features were mapped to business capabilities.
+Weaknesses in the current Business and IT landscape were analyzed effectively using a Business Support Matrix and Data Flow Diagram.
+On one hand, this helped identify functionalities with or without redundant IT support.
+On the other hand, Data Flow Diagrams highlighted which interfaces had to be adapted, retired or implemented.
+Finally, a transformation roadmap set the starting point for an agile implementation.

 Managing complexity, creating transparency, planning the implementation - EAM.

 Anywhere, anytime.
 Seamlessly integrated.
-The implementation of a consistent customer journey is very complex and requires perfect integration of Business and IT.
-Conflicting goals, planned or ongoing projects as well as a multitude of applications and technologies.
-Keeping track is becoming increasingly difficult.
-Thus creating transparency across all architectural levels was so crucial.
-Business-, Information-, Application- and Technology Architecture.
-Mastering the complexity becomes a lot easier.
-Using our EAM approach, we not only achieved a common understanding among all stakeholders.
-It was rather an extensive agreement regarding goals and needed measures to achieve them.
+The implementation of a consistent customer journey is very complex and requires perfect integration of business and IT.
+Conflicting goals, planned or ongoing projects as well as a multitude of applications and technologies made keeping things on track increasingly difficult.
+Transparency across all architectural levels was crucial.
+Business, Information, Application and Technology Architecture.
+Mastering the complexity became a lot easier.
+Using our EAM approach, we achieved a common understanding among all stakeholders.
+Moreover, a comprehensive agreement regarding goals and measures required to achieve them.
 At the same time, the structured method provided a sound basis for prioritization and cost estimation of the implementation steps.
 The MVP approach ensured that new features are launched during an early phase.
 Designed and adapted to the customer's feedback.
-Allowing you to efficiently and effectively guide the implementation phase and thus giving you the leading edge over your competitors.
+Allowing you to efficiently and effectively guide the implementation phase and thus giving you the lead over your competitors.